-If you’re unsure of how much seed to use, you can take a look at our Free Downloadable Microgreen grow guide on our website underneath the “resources” tab.
+If you’re unsure of how much seed to use, you can ask us about our our Free Downloadable Microgreen grow guide.
 For the sprouting trays, you’ll take whatever the amount is on that guide (which is the seed amount for a 10x20 tray) and divide it in half to find the amount needed for these sprouting trays.
 This way, you don’t over seed since these sprouting trays are smaller than the 10x20 trays.

 Once you have your seed measured, using your hands or a seed shaker, evenly distribute all of the seed across the grow medium, making sure not to group all the seeds together densely.